State-domain Change Point Detection for Nonlinear Time Series Regression

 \subsection{Comparison to threshold testing and estimation in threshold model}

-Here, we will compare the accuracy and sensitivity of our method with some threshold testing and estimation methods for the classic threshold AR (TAR) model proposed by \citet{Tong1980} when the TAR model is indeed the underlying data generating mechanism.
-Consider the following two-regime TAR(1) model
+In this subsection, we compare the accuracy and sensitivity of our nonparametric method with existing threshold testing and estimation methods for the classic threshold AR (TAR) model proposed by \cite{Tong1980} when the TAR model is indeed the underlying data generating mechanism.
+We consider the following two-regime TAR(1) model

 where $\kappa_2=0.5, 0.3, 0.1, -0.1, -0.3, -0.5$ and the error process $\epsilon_i \stackrel{i.i.d.}{\sim}\mathcal{N}(0,0.75^2)$.
-First, we are interested in comparing the accuracy and power of our test with the parametric $F$ test of threshold nonlinearity proposed in \cite{tsay1989testing}.
-Table \ref{T4} show the testing results for nonlinearity of the model based on both parametric and nonparametric methods.
-We choose the sample size $n=800$ and the bootstrap sample $B=2000$.
+First, we are interested in comparing the accuracy and power of our nonparametric test with the parametric $F$-test of threshold nonlinearity proposed in \cite{tsay1989testing}.
+Table \ref{T4} shows the testing results for nonlinearity of the model based on both the parametric and nonparametric methods, in which the sample size is $n=800$ and the number of bootstrap samples is $B=2000$.

 We observe that the nonparametric method has slightly higher powers when the scale coefficient $\kappa_2$ changes slightly from 0.5.
-However, as $\kappa_2$ becomes $0.1$ or smaller, the parametric method has stronger powers than the nonparametric method.
+However, as $\kappa_2$ becomes $0.1$ or smaller, the parametric method has higher powers than the nonparametric method.

-In addition, we will compare the accuracy in change point estimation between those two methods.
-Here we study the following TAR(1) model,
+In addition, we compare the accuracy in change point estimation.
+We study the following TAR(1) model,